howard-liu/me/README.md

 # [Howard Liu Portfolio](https://howard-liu.github.io/me/)
-This is a landing page for people to get to know me and for me to show off my projects
+This is a landing page for people to get to know me and for me to show off my projects.
+View on https://howard-liu.github.io/me/

 ## What's here
 - All my social media and contact details are here